homebridge-plugins/homebridge-tado/README.md

 ## Supported clients

-This plugin has been verified to work with the following apps on iOS 14:
+This plugin has been verified to work with the latest versions of:

-* Apple Home
+* Apple Home (Apple HomeKit)
-* All 3rd party apps like Elgato Eve etc.
+* 3rd party apps like Elgato Eve
-* Homebridge >= v1.1.6
+* Homebridge

 ## Contributing